H4HWV2011/msjarvis-public-docs/README.md

 **Ms. Jarvis is also a tool for comprehensive community planning and building infrastructure.**

-The system has mapped the existing physical assets across West Virginia's 9th District — schools, clinics, arts and community centers, municipal buildings, small business hubs, and annexed corridors around Mount Hope — as an infrastructure network showing concentrations of demand, access, and public expectations for construction, water, power, and permitting. [cite:146]
+The system has mapped the existing physical assets across West Virginia's 9th District — schools, clinics, arts and community centers, municipal buildings, small business hubs, and annexed corridors around Mount Hope — as an infrastructure network showing concentrations of demand, access, and public expectations for construction, water, power, and permitting.

 The anchor building for this work is the **Miner's Academy** in Mount Hope — a historic structure being positioned as the physical home of the Ms. Jarvis infrastructure node, a community technology center, and a demonstration site for Appalachian AI governance.
-This work is being developed in coordination with Delegate Pritt and framed around Mount Hope revitalization and state innovation goals. [cite:147]
+This work is being developed for planned coordination with community partners and framed around Mount Hope revitalization and state innovation goals.

 The physical infrastructure strategy includes: